-To install the TCP/IP Services software on an OpenVMS VAX or Alpha system, proceed as follows:
+To install the TCP/IP Services software on an OpenVMS Alpha system, proceed as follows:

 - 1. Log in to the SYSTEM account. - 2.
 Check to make sure that other users are not logged in to the system. - 3.
 Edit the SYS\$STARTUP:SYSTARTUP_VMS.COM file and check to see if the command @SYS\$STARTUP:UCX\$STARTUP is defined.
 If this command is defined, edit the line, replacing the command definition with @SYS\$STARTUP:TCPIP\$STARTUP so that the current version of the product starts automatically when the system starts up. - 4.
-If a previous version of the software is installed on the system, shut it down.
-Enter one of the following commands:
+If a previous version of the TCP/IP Services software is installed on the system, shut it down by using the appropriate command:

-Software Version Use This Command
+If the software version is Use this command

 Version 4.x @SYS\$MANAGER:UCX\$SHUTDOWN.COM

 Version 5.x @SYS\$STARTUP:TCPIP\$SHUTDOWN.COM

-5. Compaq recommends that you log the installation procedure.
+5. HP recommends that you log the installation procedure.
 If you have DECnet configured on your system, you can create a log of the installation procedure by entering the following command and then log in to the system account again: